Admission is $30 per car to Everglades National Park, but if you take a free trolley from Homestead on weekends this

 Visitors can use the free parking in Homestead and then use the trolley to visit either or both parks.

-The trolley has been offered for several years, but this year there are additional things you can do at each park, according to Homestead Public Information Officer Zachery Good.
+The trolley has been offered for several years, but in recent years, each park has added activities, according to Homestead Public Information Officer Zachery Good.

 The trolley to Everglades National Park stops makes a quick stop at the delightful Robert is Here fruit stand, then at the excellent Coe Visitor Center (worth a visit) and then goes to Royal Palm, home of the Anhinga Trail, the most reliable place to see alligators and wading birds up close.
 There is a second hike leaving from there – the Gumbo Limbo Trail – and there are often ranger talks there too.
 It’s easy to spend several hours at this location.

 From there, visitors take the trolley back to the visitor center and then on to Homestead.